m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

    $ kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json -p='[ {"op": "replace", "path": "/spec/serverStartPolicy", "value": "Never"}]'
    ```

-If your domain is using Model in Image, because the domain will be rebuilt when the model is updated, see the [Upgrade Use Cases](#upgrade-use-cases) for details.
+After the shutdown completes, upgrade base image in the domain resource YAML file and redeploy the domain, see [Upgrade and deploy](#upgrading-base-image-in-domain-resource-yaml).

-**Note** If you are using a FMW/JRF domain and upgrading from 12.2.1.3 to 12.2.14, you do not need to run any Upgrade Assistant or Reconfigure domain according to Oracle Doc 2752458.1.
-You simply have to update the base image with the latest version of FMW/JRF.
+**Note** If you are using a FMW/JRF domain and upgrading from 12.2.1.3 to 12.2.14, you do not need to run any Upgrade Assistant or Reconfigure domain according to Oracle Doc 2752458.1 before the upgrade, but we recommend moving the domain to a persistent volume.
+See [Moving JRF domain to PV](#moving-jrf-domain-on-persistent-volume)

+#### Upgrading base image in domain resource YAML

+Once the shutdown is complete, you can patch the domain resource YAML and update the base image and `serverStartPolicy` to `IfNeeded` again.

+`kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json -p='[ {"op": "replace", "path": "/spec/serverStartPolicy", "value": "IfNeeded"}, {"op": "replace", "path":"/spec/image", "value":"<New WebLogic or Fusion Middleware base image>"]'`

+#### Moving JRF domain on Persistent Volume

+FMW/JRF domains using Model in Image has been deprecated since WebLogic Kubernetes Operator 4.1.
+We recommend moving your domain home to Domain on Persistent Volume.
+For more information, see [Domain On Persistent Volume]({{< relref "/managing-domains/domain-on-pv/overview.md" >}}).

+If you cannot move the domain to Persistent Volume at the moment, you can use simple procedures outlined in [Here](#fmwjrf-domain-on-persistent-volume).

-#### Back up the OPSS wallet and save it in a secret
+1. Back up the OPSS wallet and save it in a secret

 The operator provides a helper script, the [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh), for extracting the wallet file and storing it in a Kubernetes `walletFileSecret`.
 In addition, you should save the wallet file in a safely backed-up location, outside of Kubernetes.
 For example, the following command saves the OPSS wallet for the `sample-domain1` domain in the `sample-ns` namespace to a file named `ewallet.p12` in the `/tmp` directory and also stores it in the wallet secret named `sample-domain1-opss-walletfile-secret`.